Suggestion: Watch the 10 minutes video tutorial before reading this article

 Using the wrong HS codes can also make you pay too much in tax, or too little, which can in the worst case be treated as a serious crime.

 You can find HS codes with search engine tools or by visiting government websites.
+You can also contact the WCO for more information if needed.

 I hope you find this article interesting and recommend you to read the complete article if you want to know more.